1995 Daewoo Espero GLX 1.5 DOHC gasoline

 October 29, 2001 - The suspension acted up after my mom had a minor operation at the hospital.
 Fixed at a gas station somewhere in Makati.

 January 17, 2002 - I still remember this day.
 I was in Grade 2 at that time and we were having our First Communion practices.
 I noticed that my parents were taking a long time before I could be picked up.
-I was crying and crying because they could not fetch me, only to find out that the car stalled in the middle of Ayala Avenue.
+I was crying and crying because they could not fetch me, only to find out that the car stalled in the middle of rush hour traffic in Ayala Avenue.
 The car suffered engine failure and had to be towed to the repair shop.
 We lost all hope of having the car repaired after almost a week.

 The car looked nice with its simple design, and inside the car was comfortable, in fact it was roomy and had ample legroom.
 It even had cold air-con when it runs.
 However if you have to look under the hood and if you're gonna drive the car already, you are left with nothing but bad impressions.

 Stepping on the clutch was tough and the gearbox did not respond well.
 The engine was under-powered for this kind of sedan.
-With all the problems we had, all we can say it was unreliable.
+With all the problems we had, all we can say that it was unreliable.
 At that time we had other cars (Japanese ones from Toyota and Mitsubishi) from the late 1980s and the early 1990s, and all of them outlived the Espero under our watch.
 Transfarm, who was the sole distributor of Daewoo here in the Philippines, only had less than 3 dealers in this country.
 Of course there was one here in Metro Manila, but the staff dealing with service and dealer support were incompetent.

 R.I.P - 1995 Daewoo Espero, June 7, 1995 - January 17, 2002